 There are indications, that in Extensive Air Showers (EAS) simulated with the cosmic ray shower simulation program CORSIKA [1], most high-energy interaction models produce a significantly too low number of muons compared with experimental findings [2, 3, 4, 5, 6, 7, 8].
 To improve the models one must know how the number and density of muons depend on the model parameters.
 This knowledge may be acquired by back-tracking the history of the muons.
-Therefore in simulations it is desirable to store parameters like energy and the components of momenta and positions of the mother and grandmother particles at the last hadronic interaction for further analysis before the mother particle decays to a muon.
-This capability is provided by the new option EHISTORY.
+Therefore in simulations it is desirable to store parameters like energy and the components of momentum and position of the mother and grandmother particles at the last hadronic interaction for further analysis before the mother particle decays to a muon.
+This capability is provided by the option EHISTORY.

-Usually the muons originate from the decay of charged pions or charged kaons, but also the K_L^0 mesons contribute to some extend to the muon number by a 27 % branch of their decays.
-Additionally from the electro-magnetic component of an EAS the γ -rays with energies above ≈ 1 TeV produce (with a small production cross section) $\mu^+\mu^-$ -pairs.
-At even higher energies the production of charmed hadrons increases the muon number and especially the decay of the D-mesons contributes to the high energy portion ($E{\mu} > 50$ TeV) of the muon energy spectrum [9, 10, 11].
+Usually the muons originate from the decay of charged pions or charged kaons, but also the $K_L^0$ mesons contribute to some extend to the muon number by a 27 % branch of their decays.
+Additionally from the electro-magnetic component of an EAS the $\gamma$ -rays with energies above $\approx 1$ TeV produce (with a small production cross-section) $\mu^+\mu^-$ -pairs.
+At even higher energies the production of charmed hadrons increases the number of muons arriving at ground and especially the decay of the D-mesons contributes to the high energy portion ( $E{\mu} > 50$ TeV) of the muon energy spectrum [9, 10, 11].
 By systematic studies of those interactions, which precede the mesonic decay to muons, the importance of low energy hadronic interactions of pionic, kaonic or nucleonic projectiles (referred to as grandmother particles) with air became obvious and triggered a more systematic study of such interactions in fixed target accelerator experiments [12, 13].